 The reasons for our success are as diverse as our programming.

-The popular Club Pass, a value pass to discovery, allows people access to all club venues to sample a wide spectrum of music.
+The popular Club Pass, a value pass to discovery, allows people unlimited access to all club venues for three or all nine days to sample a wide spectrum of music.
 It's no wonder the festival motto is It's not who you know, it's who you don't know.

 Rising Recognition